Hubble Space Telescope Wide Field Camera 3 Observations of Escaping Lyman Continuum Radiation from Galaxies and Weak AGN at Redshifts $z$$\,\simeq\,$2.3-4.1

-We present observations of escaping Lyman Continuum (LyC) radiation from 50 massive star-forming galaxies and 14 weak AGN with reliably measured spectroscopic redshifts at $z \simeq$2.3--4.8, but averaged over $\sim$4$\times$ fewer galaxies in total.
-The stacked galaxy LyC light-profiles are flatter than their corresponding non-ionizing UV-continuum profiles out to radii of r$\lesssim$0\farcs7, which may indicate a radial dependence of porosity in the ISM.
-The average LyC emission from AGN is more extended and sometimes more elongated compared to galaxies without AGN, which may be due to the apparent angle at which LyC escapes from AGN.
-With synthetic stellar SEDs fit to UV-continuum measurements longwards of \Lya\ and IGM transmission models, we find that the observed LyC flux most likely corresponds to absolute LyC escape fractions of $\fescabs \simeq$2.3--3.9, then increasing to a much wider range at \zmean=5.02.
-All available data for galaxies, including published work, suggests a more sudden increase of \fesc\ with redshift at $z \lesssim$3.
-Our best fits of \fesc($z$) suggest that star-forming galaxies collectively contributed to maintaining cosmic reionization at redshifts $z \lesssim$2.5.
+\correspondingauthor{Brent M. Smith} \shortauthors{Smith, B., et al.} \shorttitle{Escaping Lyman Continuum at $z \simeq$2.3--4.1.
+We analyzed Hubble Space Telescope (\HST) Wide Field Camera 3 (WFC3) mosaics of the Early Release Science (ERS) field in three UVIS filters to sample the rest-frame LyC over this redshift range.
+With our best current assessment of the WFC3 systematics, we provide 1$\sigma$ upper limits for the average LyC emission of galaxies at \zmean=2.35, 2.75, and 3.60 to $\sim$28.5, 28.1, and 30.7 mag in image stacks of 11--15 galaxies in the WFC3/UVIS F225W, F275W, and F336W, respectively.
+The LyC flux of weak AGN at \zmean=2.62 and 3.32 are detected at 28.3 and 27.4 mag with SNRs of $\sim$2.7 and 2.5 in F275W and F336W for stacks of 7 and 3 AGN, respectively, while AGN at \zmean=2.37 are constrained to $\gtrsim$27.9\,mag at 1$\sigma$ in a stack of 2 AGN.
+The stacked AGN LyC light profiles are flatter than their corresponding non-ionizing UV continuum profiles out to radii of r$\lesssim$0\farcs9, which may indicate a radial dependence of porosity in the ISM.
+With synthetic stellar SEDs fit to UV continuum measurements longwards of \Lya\ and IGM transmission models, we constrain the absolute LyC escape fractions to \fescabs$\simeq22^{+44}_{-22}$\% at \zmean=2.35 and $\lesssim$55\% at \zmean=2.75 and 3.60, respectively.
+All available data for galaxies, including published work, suggests a more sudden increase of \fesc\ with redshift at $z \lesssim$2.
+This may suggest that star-forming galaxies collectively contributed to maintaining cosmic reionization at redshifts $z \lesssim$2.